Mirko Stefani: Early career

-Born in Borgo Valsugana, Trentino, Stefani started his professional career with A.C.
-Milan of Lombardy, at first as a midfielder.
-He played his first and only match for A.C.
-Milan first team on 24 May 2003, the last Serie A match of the season and the match before 2003 UEFA Champions League Final and 2003 Coppa Italia Final.
+Born in Borgo Valsugana, Trentino, Stefani started his professional career with AC Milan of Lombardy, at first as a midfielder.
+He played his first and only match for AC Milan first team on 24 May 2003, the last Serie A match of the season and the match before 2003 UEFA Champions League Final and 2003 Coppa Italia Final.
 He was substituted at halftime with Mattia Dal Bello, Milan already losing 1–3 at that time.

 In summer 2003, he was included in a 6-men swap deal with Parma—Stefani along with Marco Donadel and Davide Favaro, exchanged with Luca Ferretti, Roberto Massaro and Filippo Porcari.

 He was immediately loaned to Prato of Serie C1.
 Although Stefani returned to Parma in January 2004, he did not play any match.
 In June 2004 Parma bought Favaro and Stefani outright; Milan bought back Donadel, bought Ferretti and Porcari outright; Massaro deal was renewed.

 Stefani left for Bellaria Igea Marina of Serie C2 in 2004–05 season, where he played as a regular starter.